jcole75/WordWebRephraseAddIn/README.md

 You need to obtain your OpenAI API Key and a Fine-Tuned Model ID after training a model.
 See the [Jupyter Notebook](Training%20Sentence%20Rephrasing-GitHub.ipynb) for the history of how I did it.
 You can skip to the end to train a model on the Babbage engine, which was the best in terms of price of operation and model performance.

+*Install Visual Studio.
+This project used VS 2019.*
 *Edit Home.js to add your OpenAI API Key and Fine-Tuned Model ID*

 # Screenshot